-With few exceptions, American companies offer job seekers but one port-of-entry: buggy applicant tracking systems (AKA "talent management systems") that HR departments use to conduct keyword searches.
-Under this paradigm, candidates are judged on experiential demands without regard to their potential to add value to the bottom line.
+With few exceptions, hiring managers at American companies offer job seekers but one port-of-entry: buggy applicant tracking systems (AKA "talent management systems") that HR departments use to conduct keyword searches.
+Under this paradigm, robots judge applicants based on experiential demands without regard to their potential to add value to an organization's bottom line.
 Lou Adler, entrepreneur and best-selling author, best summarized this phenomenon in an article he recently published on LinkedIn:

-“Successful candidate will develop a new approach for reducing water usage by 50%,” is a lot better than saying “Must have 5-10 years of environmental engineering background including 3-5 years of wastewater management."Correct.
+"Successful candidate will develop a new approach for reducing water usage by 50%" is a lot better than saying “Must have 5-10 years of environmental engineering background including 3-5 years of wastewater management."Correct.
 But ATSes can't judge applicants based on successes.
 And HR employees can't do it as well as hiring managers.
 So HR employees wielding ATSes certainly isn't the optimal scenario.
 American organizational leaders should spearhead searches for candidates in their fields of expertise.
 But, tragically, a great many talented candidates are stonewalled before they even get a chance to make their cases to a decision maker.
-Consider the following anecdote:
+Consider the following anecdote from Yahoo!
+Finance:

 I'm a technical Product Manager.
 I've launched about ten big products.
 This is all I do.
 I work for technology companies.
 I got laid off in September, and I applied for a job online yesterday afternoon.